lindacom/main-php-website-2021/projects/OOP blog posts MVC/README.md

 shares.php
 users.php

+Models folder:
+home.php

 Routes
 ========

 index file:
-In the index file require the bootstrap class file and the config.php file and controller class file and controllers - home.php, shares.php and users.php
+In the index file require the bootstrap class file, controllers class file and model class file require the config.php file require controller class file require controllers - home.php, shares.php and users.php require models - home.php, share.php and user.php

 Create a new instance of the bootstrap object and pass in the get parameter as the request

 call the create controller method